mit-han-lab/gan-compression/docs/training_tutorial.md

 ##### Cityscapes

-For cityscapes dataset, you need to specity more options to support mAP evaluation while training.
+For the Cityscapes dataset, you need to specify additional options to support mAP evaluation while training.
 Please refer to the scripts in [scripts/pix2pix/cityscapes](../scripts/pix2pix/cityscapes) for more details.

 #### CycleGAN

-The whole pipeline is almost the same as pix2pix.
+The whole pipeline is almost identical to pix2pix.
 We will show the pipeline on `horse2zebra` dataset.

 ##### Train a MobileNet Teacher Model

 Train a MobileNet-style teacher model from scratch.

 ```shell
 bash scripts/cycle_gan/horse2zebra/train_mobile.sh
 ```

-We provide a pre-trained teacher for each dataset.
-You could download the pre-trained model by
+We provide a pre-trained teacher model for each dataset.
+You could download the model using

 ```shell
 python scripts/download_model.py --model cycle_gan --task horse2zebra --stage mobile